 Flowers, citrus & spice with notes of grapefruit create the wonderful bouquet of Cascade hops.
 This medium aroma balances the low bittering value making it a very popular hop among craft brewers.

 Flowers and citrus are the most evident aromas in Centennial hops.
 Centennial hops have a medium aroma with mid to high bittering value making it a dual purpose choice.

 Chinook hops are reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
 Yum!
 This alluring aroma and a high bittering value have gained chinook hops the full respect from craft and major brewers.

 Use a clip gun to insert the hop clip which holds the hop twine in the ground.

 CTZ stands for Columbus, Tomahawk, and Zeus.
-The same hop that got 3 different names by different hop dealers.
-Confusing but true and so they became CTZ in the industry.
 High on the bittering scale yet also valued for its oil content.
 Creates a hop that is an interesting dichotomy of sharp and herbal.